-- As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the department chair.
-(If the instructor is the department chair, the student should contact the Dean of Academic Programs.) - 2.
-If after talking with the instructor and the department chair, the matter is not resolved, the student may appeal in writing to the Associate Provost and Vice President of Academic Affairs.
+- As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the department chair or program director.
+(If the instructor is the department chair/program director, the student should contact the Dean of Academic Programs.) - If after talking with the instructor and the department chair/program director, the matter is not resolved, the student may appeal in writing to the Associate Provost of the College of Arts and Sciences.
 This written appeal must be received within three weeks of the decision or incident in question.